-The U.S. Department of Energy’s (DOE’s) Energy Transitions Initiative Partnership Project (ETIPP) works alongside remote and islanded communities seeking to transform their energy systems and shore up their vulnerabilities.
+The U.S. Department of Energy’s (DOE’s) Energy Transitions Initiative Partnership Project (ETIPP) works alongside remote, island, and islanded communities seeking to transform their energy systems and shore up their vulnerabilities.
 This partnership project leverages the experience and expertise of a broad coalition of local stakeholders, federal offices, national laboratories, and community-based organizations.

 National lab partners include:

 - National Renewable Energy Laboratory

 - Sandia National Laboratories.

 - Coastal Studies Institute

 - Island Institute

 These competitively selected communities represent the first cohort to participate in ETIPP, with an anticipated 12- to 18-month project per community.
 For more information about how communities can apply to participate in this multi-year collaborative effort, contact firstname.lastname@example.org.